takumishibaike/takumishibaike.github.io/_pages/research.md

 author_profile: true
 ---

+My research focuses on the role of nongovernmental organizations (NGOs) in global governance.
+I am especially interested in the role of small NGOs in global environmental governance.
+Please feel free to contact me if you have any questions or comments on my work.

 ## Publication
 [Small NGOs and Agenda-setting in Global Conservation Governance: The Case of Pangolin Conservation](../research/paper1/). *Global Environmental Politics*. (forthcoming).